sagecodes/intro-to-python/README.md

 Created by Guido van Rossum and released in 1991.

-Python is Known ease of learning, code readability (must use code indents), and a massive ecosystem of libraries that easily expand its usefeullness is many fields.
+Python is Known ease of learning, code readability (must use code indents), and a massive ecosystem of libraries that easily expand its usefulness is many fields.

 Read more about the history of Python [here](https://en.wikipedia.org/wiki/Python_(programming_language)).